plugdata-team/plugdata/Resources/pddp/vanilla/dac~.md

     description: signal output to sound card.
 arguments:
   - type: list
-    description: set output channels (default 1 2).
+    description: set output channels
+  default: 1 2
+.
 draft: false
 ---
 adc~ and dac~ provide real-time audio input and output for Pd, respectively, whether analog or digital.
-By default they are stereo (with channel numbers 1, 2) but you can specify different channel numbers via arguments.
+By default they are stereo (with channel numbers 1, 2

-The actual number of channels Pd inputs and outputs is set on Pd's command line or in the "audio settings" dialog.
-You can open patches that want to use more channels, and channel numbers out of range will be dropped in dac~ or output zero in adc~.

-If more than one dac~ outputs to the same channel, the signals are added.
-More than one adc~ can output the same input channel.